fusionlanguage/fut/ci.md

 incrementations and decrementations (`x++ ++x x-- --x`), negation (`-`), bitwise complement (`~`) and comparisons (`== != < <= > >=`).

-Incrementations and decrementations cannot be conditional in an expression.
+Incrementations and decrementations cannot be _conditional_ in an expression.
 That is, they cannot be used on the right side of `&&`, `||` or the ternary operator.
-This is because such expressions don't easily translate to Python or Swift, which lack incrementation and decrementation operators.
+This is because such expressions wouldn't easily translate to Python or Swift, where incrementations and decrementations are implemented as `+=` and `-=` statements.

 ### Floating-point numbers

 There are two floating-point types: `float` and `double`.
 Use the aforementioned operators, except for bitwise operations.

 There's a built-in `Math` class with the following constants:

 * `Math.PI`